dos-core/dos-api/content/about.md

 ---
-title: About
+title: About DOS core API
 type: about
 ---

-This is the about page.
+This site documents the DOS (Microsoft DOS) compatible API.